Our structural biology doctoral program includes the first-year required course work for the PhD Program in Biomedical Sciences.

 You are required to present and defend orally a written proposal for your research project for admission to degree candidacy.

-The PhD dissertation research must represent an original investigation designed to contribute to new knowledge and understanding of biomolecular form and function or new methodology for research in structural biology.
+The doctoral dissertation research must represent an original investigation designed to contribute to new knowledge and understanding of biomolecular form and function or new methodology for research in structural biology.
 It is expected that the research will normally lead to publication in prominent refereed journals of one or more research papers of which you are the principal author.

-The PhD degree requires a minimum of 72 credit hours earned from a combination of coursework taken in the first year of the PhD Program in Biomedical Sciences (PPBS) program and subsequent years in the department, along with four to five years of laboratory research in a faculty member’s research laboratory.
+The doctoral degree requires a minimum of 72 credit hours earned from a combination of coursework taken in the first year of the PhD Program in Biomedical Sciences (PPBS) program and subsequent years in the department, along with four to five years of laboratory research in a faculty member’s research laboratory.

 We recommend you take electives from the list below: